 As part of the enactment of the U.S. Tax Cuts and Jobs Act of 2017 in the fourth quarter of 2017, and the resulting reduction in the U.S. Federal corporate tax rate (effective January 1, 2018), a change in tax law provision was triggered in the tax equity agreement for Bloom Wind.
 As a result, in May of 2018, the Company re-negotiated certain commercial terms within the tax equity agreement for Bloom Wind.
 The re-negotiated terms of the Bloom Wind tax equity agreement resulted in an interest rate increase on the tax equity financing balance.
 As well, a one-time reduction to the tax equity financing balance by \$44 million (US\$33 million) was recorded relating to additional tax benefits used by the tax equity partner.
 The overall impact of the re-negotiated terms of the tax-equity agreement resulted in a one-time, non-cash increase in net income after tax of \$15 million (US\$11 million).
-Under the re-negotiated tax rate, the Company has maintained its original expected returns for the project.
+Under the renegotiated tax equity agreement and considering the reduction in the U.S. Federal corporate tax rate, the Company has maintained its original expected returns for the project.